MERL Tech London

 André Clarke is the Effectiveness and Learning Advisor at Bond.
 His role focuses on supporting members to tackle some of the key challenges they are facing in monitoring, evaluation, research and learning.
 This includes ongoing refinement of Bond’s existing effectiveness resources such as the Health Check, and exploring new opportunities linked to our evolving adaptive management and Futures work.
 He is particularly interested in the role of knowledge management and learning in improving programme practice and accountability.
 André Clarke joined Bond in March 2017, having previously worked for Plan International and Save the Children UK.
 More about Andre here.

-Anna Maria Petruccelli is the Grants Data Officer within the Monitoring, Evaluation and Learning (MEL) Team at Comic Relief where she manages all the data related to Comic Relief’s live and historic portfolio of grants.
-Her primary responsibility is to collate and analyze monitoring and performance data from the projects that Comic Relief supports, for both internal and external use.
-As part of this role Anna has developed MEL data frameworks for co-funded initiatives with partners such as GSK or the Department for International Development and manages the annual aggregation and analysis of data from over a thousand live grants, both for communications and marketing purposes and for decision making.
+Anna Petruccelli is the Data Analyst within the Learning and Strategy Team at Comic Relief where she manages all the data related to Comic Relief’s live and historic portfolio of grants.
+Her primary responsibility is to collate and analyse monitoring and performance data from the projects that Comic Relief supports, for both internal and external use.
+As part of this role Anna has developed data frameworks for co-funded initiatives with partners such as GSK and the Department for International Development and manages the annual aggregation and analysis of data from over a thousand live grants, both for communications and marketing purposes and for decision making.
 She is also leading on Comic Relief’s transparency work, sharing grant making data on platforms like IATI and 360 Giving and promoting the use of open data across the sector.
-Anna is also currently developing new ways of reporting and sharing portfolio management information using various data visualization techniques and tools.
+Anna is currently developing new ways of reporting and sharing portfolio management information using various data visualisation techniques and tools.
 Find Anna on Linked In or Twitter @AnnnaPetru

 Barbara Willett is the Director of Investment Evaluation at the Digital Impact Alliance (DIAL).
 DIAL is a partnership of some of the world’s most active digital development champions and aims to help the digital ecosystem overcome barriers to delivering digital services to world’s most underserved population.
 Barbara has been working in the nonprofit sector domestically and internationally for nearly 20 years.
 She has worked in MERL roles at multiple levels – program, country, regional, and global – helping to develop and pilot innovative information and data management systems and technologies in the field as well as at headquarters.
 She has served as Director of Monitoring, Evaluation and Learning for both Mercy Corps and the American Red Cross.
 Barbara received an M.A. in international development from Ohio University and attended Claremont Graduate University’s Advanced Study in Program Evaluation program.
 She has also served on the Advisory Committee for InterAction’s Evaluation and Program Effectiveness Working Group, is a member of the American Evaluation Association, and has been an active presenter and discussant within the M&E community.
 She hopes to help advance the role of MERL practitioners in DIAL’s efforts to enable more digitally inclusive societies.